Dental Implant Procedure

 If you’ve had a bone graft, it can take 4-12 months before your jaw is ready for the first implant.
 This time allows your bone to heal properly.

 Next, you’ll be ready for getting the implant, which is the metal screw that goes into your bone and acts as the anchor for the whole prosthesis.
 This procedure can take 1-2 hours and you’ll be asleep the whole time thanks to anesthesia.

 After you’ve had the implant placed in your jawbone, the healing process can take up to five months for the lower jaw and up to seven months for the upper jaw.
 Once your mouth is healed, you’ll be ready for the next stage.

 After the implants have fused with your jawbone, you’re ready for the next stage, which is getting a healing collar and possibly a temporary crown.

 The dentist will place the healing collar (also called a healing cap) on the head of the implant — this helps guide the gum tissue in the proper way to heal.
 It’s a round piece of metal that keeps the gums away from the implant.
 This collar will stay on for 10-14 days.

-After this time, in which your tissue should have healed, the dentist will remove it and move onto the next step.
+After this time, in when your tissue should have healed, the dentist will remove it and move on to the next step.